amshrbo/nsfw-detection/README.md

   1. I used Pillow for loading rgb and resizing the Imgs (224, 224) as Imgs size.
   1. Then I augmented the data using the `ImageDataGenerator` Provided by keras.
 - For more Detailed Info look at the [data-augmentation](./data_preprocessing/data-augmentation.ipynb) notebook.
-> The DataSet is avilabe upon request juest ping me on mail or twitter go to [contacts sectino](#contacts-or-for-more-info).
+> The DataSet is avilable upon request just ping me on mail or twitter go to [contacts section](#contacts-or-for-more-info).

 ## Training the Model
 > The Project is **still under development**, the model performs good in the testSet it gets more than 90% accuracy but all the problems comes from the data, so the model will be retrainded on the second release.